Hall Reopening From 9th February 2026

 Contractors

-Unfortunately, the contractors who we had intended would do the work have recently informed us that they had taken on a large-scale contract and would not be available, after all, to undertake the project.
-The hall is therefore reopening temporarily from February 9th 2026, until an itemised job description can be professionally composed.
-The job will then be advertised, inviting tenders from suitably qualified companies.
-It will then be necessary to close the hall again for the work to be done, but the date is not yet known.
+Unfortunately, the contractors who we had intended would do the work informed us at short notice that they had taken on a large-scale contract and would not be available, after all, to undertake the project.

 If you would like to contribute directly to our "Raising the Roof” appeal, you can do this via our GoFundMe link: https://gofund.me/a23f11cd